alefiury/Audio-Tagging-Single-Attention-CNN/README.md

 Is necessary that you create an account before running the application.
 Related information can be found at their [website](https://wandb.ai/site).

+## Training and Evaluation

-To train or validate your model you need to set the `command` option.
-To train you can run: `python main.py command=train` and to validate you can run: `python main.py command=test`.
+To train or evaluate your model you need to set the `command` option.

+- To train: `python main.py command=train`
+- To evaluate: `python main.py command=test`.

 ## Contact